Perfect Bid: The Contestant Who Knew Too Much

 Perfect Bid: The Contestant Who Knew Too Much is a 2017 American documentary film that profiles Ted Slauson, an elementary school mathematics teacher and super fan of The Price Is Right.
-Interviews with Slauson reveal how he became fascinated with the show in the early 1970s, which drove him to memorize the prices of products, and his involvement with contestant Terry Kniess, who bid perfectly on a showcase in 2008 and gave no credit to Slauson for his assistance.
+Interviews with Slauson reveal how he became fascinated with the show in the early 1970s, which drove him to memorize the prices of products, and report his supposed involvement with contestant Terry Kniess, who bid perfectly on a showcase in 2008 and denied that Slauson assisted him.

 Synopsis

 Ted Slauson spent his early life documenting and memorizing the prices of the prizes on The Price Is Right.
 When he turned 18, Slauson started traveling to the show to become a contestant.
 Even when he was not picked from the audience to be a contestant, Slauson yelled out prices—which is allowed—helping contestants win cash and prizes on the show.

-Over many years, Slauson called out prices to contestants, allowing them to submit the exact price – or "perfect bid" – on various items, and helped a contestant make a "perfect bid" on the final showcase, helping them win both showcases (a feature of the game), totaling tens of thousands of dollars.
-Prior to that, he had helped two other contestants bid within a small margin of error on the final showcase, which also allowed them to win both showcases, per a feature of the game.
+Over many years, Slauson called out prices to contestants, allowing them to submit the exact price – or "perfect bid" – on various items, and claimed that he helped a contestant make a "perfect bid" on the final showcase, helping them win both showcases (a feature of the game), totaling tens of thousands of dollars.
+Prior to that, he claimed that he had helped two other contestants bid within a small margin of error on the final showcase, which also allowed them to win both showcases, per a feature of the game.

-After helping a third contestant, Terry Kniess, with the "perfect bid" to win the double showcase of prizes, the show's producers finally started increasing and changing the diversity of items used on the show, including changing the options packages that impact the prices on automobiles, which are the highest priced single items available for the contestants to price, making it less likely that a contestant can remember the prices by simply watching the show over a long period.
+After Terry Kniess made the "perfect bid" to win the double showcase of prizes, the show's producers finally started increasing and changing the diversity of items used on the show, including changing the options packages that impact the prices on automobiles, which are the highest priced single items available for the contestants to price, making it less likely that a contestant can remember the prices by simply watching the show over a long period.

-Despite Kniess maintaining that he had come up with the perfect bid on his own, Slauson reveals the truth behind the story that has been misrepresented for years.
-Ted Slauson is the most known contestant in the history of the show for such accuracy.
+Though Kniess maintained that he came up with the perfect bid on his own, Slauson claimed otherwise.